cuappdev/tempo/README.md

 [//]: # (https://github.com/cuappdev/assets/tree/master/tempo)

-# Tempo
+# Tempo - Discover New Sounds

 <p align="center"><img src=https://raw.githubusercontent.com/cuappdev/assets/master/tempo/Tempo-Long-Logo.png width=500 /></p>

 Tempo is the second app made by [CUAppDev](http://cuappdev.org), an engineering project team at Cornell University focused on mobile app development.
 Tempo allows users to post their song of the day, and discover what others are listening to.
-You can view our [release notes](RELEASENOTES.md) to learn more about the progress of the Tempo.
+Users can also connect their Spotify accounts to add songs to their Spotify playlists.
+You can view our [release notes](RELEASENOTES.md) to learn more about the progress of Tempo.

 ## Screenshots